Istanbul-class frigate: Design

-The Istif class is an enlarged variant of the Ada class and will feature a slightly larger hull for improved endurance.
-In addition to retaining the guns, self protection and anti-submarine warfare systems of the Ada class, the Istif class will have twice the number of anti-ship missiles and will be equipped with the indigenous MDAS vertical launching system, capable of firing HISAR and other missiles, along with other systems for improved multi-role combat capabilities.
-The experience and technological know-how gained with the Istanbul class will play an important role in determining the design characteristics and the development process of the TF-2000-class destroyers, as well as the selection of the systems and equipment which will be used on these significantly larger and more capable warships.
+The Istanbuls have the guns, self protection and anti-submarine warfare systems of the Ada-class. but with twice the number of anti-ship missiles and will be equipped with the indigenous MDAS vertical launching system.

 The first ship of the class, TCG Istanbul, was laid down on 19 January 2017.
-The fifth and largest modern warship to be both indigenously designed and built in Turkey, it is claimed that at least 75% of its systems will be of indigenous manufacture.
+The fifth and largest modern warship to be both indigenously designed and built in Turkey under the MILGEM program, it is claimed that more than 75% of its systems are of indigenous manufacture.
 Its steel cutting ceremony was attended by Turkish Defence Minister Fikri Işık and senior military officers, including Admiral Bülent Bostanoğlu, Commander of the Turkish Naval Forces.

 Construction took six years and the vessel was commissioned into service on 19 January 2024.

+Sensors and systems

+Combat operations are managed by the network-centric ADVENT Combat Management System (CMS).
+The frigate is equipped with an electronic warfare system and an infrared detection and tracking system developed by the Turkish company Aselsan.
+Additional ship systems and software are supplied by Havelsan, along with components from various local subcontractors.